User Guide - v2.0

 packages/engine@markdownai/engineExecution, env resolution, pipelines, caching, strip.
 All security enforcement lives here.

-packages/mcp@markdownai/mcpMCP server with 9 tools.
+packages/mcp@markdownai/mcpMCP server with 11 tools.
 Phase navigation.
 Lazy loading.
+Plugin introspection.
+Cross-phase session state.

 packages/core@markdownai/coreThe mai binary and all CLI commands.